Can nitrogen narcosis affect you at any depth?

 You may be wondering at what depth does nitrogen narcosis occur?
 When are the symptoms of nitrogen narcosis (the narks) noticeable underwater?

 Nitrogen narcosis or the narks can occur during both shallow and deep dives.
-The narks or 'Raptures of the Deep', can start at around 10 metres (33 feet).
-But it's not usually noticed until you exceed the depth of around 30 metres (98 feet) of depth on a dive.
+The narks or ‘Raptures of the Deep‘, typically occurs at around 21 metres (70 feet).
+But it’s not usually noticed until you exceed the depth of around 30 metres (98 feet) of depth on a dive.

 However, having said that each individual diver has their own threshold of susceptibility to the narks.
 Whereas a some divers may experience narcosis at 15 metres (49 feet), others can dive to 50 metres (164 feet) without any apparent side effects.

 But also, as I’ve experienced by myself, some days you can be affected by nitrogen narcosis and others not.
 This will be down to a number of other factors.
 This can include the water temperature, how much sleep you’ve had the night before and your state of mind beforehand.

 Nitrogen narcosis is brought about due to the over saturation of nitrogen in the body.
 But particularly to the brain.

 Nitrogen forms 79% of the air that divers breath, assuming they’re diving on atmospheric air.
 As a diver descends, the pressure of water increases.
 This results in the absorption of more nitrogen, which is due to the pressure increase.
 The deeper the dive, the greater the nitrogen absorption.